 Supplies:

-- Glue (at first I used hot glue…that worked well for about a day…ended up using a more permanent glue)
+• Glue (at first, I used hot glue… which worked well for about a day…; I ended up using a more permanent glue.)

 How To Make a Doll Chair:

-With the small size of the doll, it worked out perfectly that the height of the chair could be the length of the toilet paper roll.
-I first started by cutting a slit in the side of each of the paper towel rolls at the height of a toilet paper roll.
+With the small size of the doll, it worked out perfectly that the chair’s height could be the length of the toilet paper roll.
+I first started by cutting a slit in the side of each paper towel roll at the height of a toilet paper roll.
 See the picture below!
 The slit was about ¼ of the circumference of the roll.

-Next, I cut the cardboard to make the base of the chair and the back.
+Next, I cut the cardboard to make the chair’s base and the back.
 The measurements that I used were around 6.5″x 5.75″ for the base and 7″x 5.5″ for the back.

 Then, I attached the two toilet paper rolls to the bottom of the cardboard chair base to form the other two legs of the chair.

 Lastly, I glued the cardboard for the back of the chair onto the top of the paper towel rolls.
-To get things to stay straight, this took a little bit of patience and effort on my part!
+Getting things to stay straight took a little bit of patience and effort on my part!

-When I had the chair done, I let the glue dry and then painted it a lovely purple color.
+When I finished the chair, I let the glue dry and then painted it a lovely purple color.
 I also added a pink K for personalization.

 Kathryn loves to sit the baby in the chair and put blankets on the baby!

-I’m thinking of making her an actual blanket, pillow, and maybe even a little sleeping bag also if I have the time.
+I’m thinking of making her an actual blanket, pillow, and maybe even a little sleeping bag if I have the time.
 We’ll have to see!
-Hope you enjoyed this DIY with toilet paper rolls project.
-Check out other upcycle ideas here!